lucamuscat/dissertation/write_up/lit_review.md

 > code performance can dramatically improve.

 # PAPI performance measurement library.
+PAPI is a performance measurement library that offer abstractions to accessing hardware counters [http://icl.cs.utk.edu/papi/].
+PAPI offers both a low and a high level API [http://icl.cs.utk.edu/papi/docs/] that offer varying levels of granularity of control over several different types of measurements.
+Utility commands are provided to aid with the adoption of this tool; most notably, it comes with a script that measures the latency of each of its performance measuring functions.
+PAPI follows a modular design philosophy, this is evident in its 'Components' [http://icl.cs.utk.edu/papi/docs/d9/dc0/component_readme.html] feature where users are able to install adapters for hardware counters that are not supported out of the box (for instance, GPU hardware counters, CPU temperature counters, and so on).

 # Art of Multiprocessor Programming - Herlihy
 * A text book that helps with obtaining a fundemental understanding of the theoretical and practical side of parallel programming.